We live in a world that is dominated by fast-evolving technology, where keeping up to date can cause businesses to incur technical debt

 Many successful companies have crippled under the mountain of debt they have incurred.
 But it’s not traditional monetary debt.
 We’re talking about technical and legacy debt.
 This ambiguous term shares many similarities with the all-too-well-known traditional debt and, just like borrowing money from the bank, unless you are aware of it and have an actionable plan to pay it back relatively soon, you’ll eventually land up repaying the costs incurred with interest – and interest isn’t cheap.

-If you’re wondering if this is knocking at your door, or know it is and are unsure of what do – BBD, as a software development specialist firm, can help you conquer the mountain.
+If you’re wondering if this is knocking at your door, or know it is and are unsure of what do – BBD, as a specialist software solutions company, can help you conquer the mountain.

 What is technical debt and what causes it?

 “Technical debt, also known as design or code debt, is a metaphor for the ‘cost’ incurred by a business on future development when software is either produced sub-optimally and very rapidly to satisfy customer needs, or is simply no longer effective,” explains Tony van der Linden, BBD’s head of the Research and Development team.
 He goes on to say that the term is often used to describe several underlying reasons for maintainability decreasing over time.
 These include concepts such as modularity, reusability, analysability, modifiability and testability.
 “In a perfect world, you would have all the time to design and develop new applications and functionality, but chances are this is not the case.
 We live in a world that is dominated by fast-evolving technology, where keeping up to date is a matter of necessity more than luxury.”